FahadQasim283/react-native/README.md

 ## Features

-- Fetch articles from an API or data source.
+- Fetch articles from firebase.
 - Store and manage articles in the application state using Redux.
 - Easy to extend and integrate with other components.